Programs & Events

 Educational Outreach Programs are designed to be held in school classrooms or take place on site at the museum.
 Museum tours and scavenger hunts for children are also available by request.
 Most programs are free; donations are appreciated.
 Some program expansions may require a small fee per student for supply costs.

-Education Outreach is funded by the Dekko Foundation and the Kosciusko County Community Foundation.
+Education Outreach for 2022-2024 is funded by the Dekko Foundation.

 Check out the “Educator” tab and contact the museum to learn more and schedule your visit!